GGRice/comp_robo_final_project/ProjectProposal.md

-- Outline a rough timeline for the major milestones of your project.
-This will mainly be useful to refer back to as we move through the project.
-- What do you view as the biggest risks to you being successful on this project?
-- [This section will be completed in class on 11/9] Given each of your YOGAs, in what ways is this project well-aligned with these goals, and in what ways is it misaligned?
-If there are ways in which it is not well-aligned, please provide a potential strategy for bringing the project and your learning goals into better alignment.
-There should be an individual section for each person on the team addressing the fit between the YOGA and the project topic.

 # Two Rats in a Maze
 #### *A Project on Localization using Scan Matching*
 ###### The Rats: Gretchen Rice and Siena Okuno